 population was viable, and convert it to a cumulative extinction

 probability distribution (CEPD).
-The CEPD will be a list that is
+The CEPD will be a list that is as long as

-extinct by year Y divided by the total number of simulations.
+year Y divided by the total number of simulations.

 The computeCEPD function should take two arguments: the list of results from runSimulation (a list of integers), and the number of years the simulation ran (N).

 - The first part is to create a list (e.g. CEPD) with N zeros.
 You can do this by appending N zeros to an empty list in a loop.